maroomartin/portfolio/manual.md

 - This activates optimized settings for throttle, traction, and shifting

 > ![Pressing the Off-road Button](https://github.com/user-attachments/assets/e633aa10-7a06-44cc-b9a3-33644b1d356b)
 > *Figure 10: Pointing to the Off-road button.
-Image by Mariah, taken in Utah*
+Image by Mariah, taken in Utah.*

 ### **4. Confirm Activation**
 - Look for the **Off-Road+ icon** on your dash display
 - You may also see other features activate, like sway bar disconnect (Rubicon trims)

 > ![Dash Display](https://github.com/user-attachments/assets/96ea0503-9be9-45f1-bf8e-44dcb14e690b)
-> *Figure 11: Dashboard display of Off-road mode turned on.
-Image by Mariah, taken in Utah*
+> *Figure 11: Dashboard display of Off-road mode turned on with Jeep in 4L.
+Image by Mariah, taken in Utah.*

 ---